 Directed by Zack Snyder | Written by Chris Terrio and David S. Goyer | 182 min | on iTunes

 We’ve all seen a Director’s Cut.
-Unless your name is Michael Mann or James Cameron, it’s safe to say it’s a bad idea.
-Even then, I can count the times on one hand where the Director’s or the Extended or even the Uncut version has improved the film.
+Unless the director’s name is Michael Mann or James Cameron, it’s rarely better than what we saw in the theatre: I can count the times on one hand where the Director’s or the Extended or even the Uncut version has improved the film.

-So, imagine my surprise when the Ultimate Edition of BvS turned out to be, if not a revelation, a genuine improvement over the theatrical version, a film that with the added running time earns some of the excesses in the third act.
-(From here on there will be spoilers.)
+So, imagine my surprise when the Ultimate Edition of BvS turned out to be, if not a revelation, a genuine improvement over the theatrical version, a film that with the added running time earns some of the film’s excesses in the third act.
+(From here-on there will be spoilers.)

-But anyone who has the patience to sit through a three-hour version of the picture will find much more to enjoy in it.
-The original felt both rushed and awkward, whereas now, with more of the subplots given time to breathe, it just feels a little awkward.
+But, anyone who has the patience to sit through a three-hour version of the picture will find much more to enjoy in it.
+The original felt both rushed and awkward, whereas now, with more of the subplots given time to breathe, it just feels a little clumsy toward the end.

 Directed by Michael Grandage | Written by John Logan, adapting a book by A. Scott Berg | 104 min | On iTunes